 Systems Administrator, Bioinformatics Core, Memorial Sloan Kettering Cancer Center: New York, NY.
 2008-present.

 - HPC: Maintain two high-performance Linux compute clusters (approximately 70 nodes total).
 Support next-generation sequence analysis and general-purpose computation using Grid Engine scheduler.
 Managed base configuration and cloning of cluster nodes for consistency.

-- Storage: Manage 4 EMC Isilon storage clusters (6PB raw capacity).
-Maintain GSS26 GPFS cluster (1,392T raw capacity).
-Manage Nexsan E-Series arrays (1,332T raw capacity) for backups.
-Manage 3 Sun Solaris storage servers for bulk data storage (144T raw, retired).
+- Storage: Manage 4 EMC Isilon storage clusters (5P raw capacity).
+Maintain GSS26 GPFS cluster (1.4P raw capacity).
+Manage Nexsan E-Series arrays for backup.
+Manage 3 Sun Solaris storage servers for bulk data storage (retired).